-numeric in form are basic level of validation in Angular application.
+numeric in the form is the basic level of validation in the Angular application.
 Input form type=text/number only allows numeric fields and other alphabets and special characters are not allowed.
-In Html numbers are entered via input form with input type=text in HTML4 or less, type=number in HTML5 language
+In Html, numbers are entered via input form with input type=text in HTML4 or less, type=number in HTML5 language

-In this Angular tutorial, I am going to explains about input type numeric validation with different ways.
+In this Angular tutorial, I am going to explain input-type numeric validation in different ways.

-Angular offer multiple below ways to handle numeric form validation.
+Angular offers multiple ways to handle numeric form validation.

 Other versions available:

-Url pattern validation can be implement with multiple approaches
+Url pattern validation can be implemented with multiple approaches.

 Let’s get started.